TrudAX/denistrunin-blog/src/draft/performance-monitormisind/index.md

 The idea is the following:

-You create an SQL Agent job to run this procedure every day.
-If there are any missing indexes with 99% impact in the first 50 rows of the missing index view, the system sends an email to a person responsible for Dynamics AX performance monitoring.
+You create a SQL Agent job to run this procedure every day.
+If there are any missing indexes with 99% impact in the first 50 rows of the missing index view, the system sends an email to the person responsible for Dynamics AX performance monitoring.

 ![E-mail](Email.png)

 The developer should always react to this email.
-There can be two outcomes
+There can be two outcomes:

 - Either the index should be created(it should be done in AX application level and new application release deployed)

-- If missing index recommendation is not valid a developer may mark it approved(set the flag **IsApproved** from **AXTopMissingIndexesLog** table)
+- Or if missing index recommendation is not valid a developer may mark it approved(set the flag **IsApproved** from **AXTopMissingIndexesLog** table)

 ## D365FO Cloud version

 The manual monitoring is valid only for On-premise D365FO versions(based on SQL Server).
-The Cloud version of Dynamics 365 for Operations uses Azure SQL Database at the backend and missing indexes created automatically by the DAMS service.
+The Cloud version of Dynamics 365 for Operations uses Azure SQL Database at the backend, and missing indexes are created automatically by the DAMS service.
 The following article is an excellent description of how the process works internally[Running 1M databases on Azure SQL for a large SaaS provider: Microsoft Dynamics 365 and Power Platform.](https://devblogs.microsoft.com/azure-sql/running-1m-databases-on-azure-sql-for-a-large-saas-provider-microsoft-dynamics-365-and-power-platform/)

 ## Conclusion

 Using the described solution, you can monitor your Dynamics AX SQL indexes and get a notification when SQL Server identifies new recommendations.
-It will help to maintain a predictable level of Dynamics AX performance.
+It will help to maintain a stable level of Dynamics AX performance.

 The code for this can be found in the following [folder](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/SQLTopQueryMonitor).
 This procedure is a valuable addition to my previous monitoring solution[Monitoring the most problematic performance problem in Dynamics AX - parameters sniffing](https://denistrunin.com/performance-snifmonitor).